Find Affordable College Courses

 Full Communication & Journalism at Jackson State University Report

-With a ranking of #7, Mississippi University for Women did quite well on this year’s best schools for communication and journalism students.
-Located in the town of Columbus, MUW is a public school with a small student population.
+Mississippi University for Women ranked #7 on this year’s Best Communication & Journalism Schools in Mississippi list.
+Located in the remote town of Columbus, MUW is a public college with a small student population.

 Best Communication & Journalism Colleges in the Southeast Region